eddyxwong/eddyxwong.github.io/about.md

 ---
 title: About
 permalink: /about/
-layout: page
+layout: pageAbout
 comments: false
 ---

 ---

-I am currently a 🎒 student at the 📍 University of New South Wales, studying Software Engineering and Commerce!
+I am currently studying 🖥️Software Engineering and Commerce at the 📍University of New South Wales.
-This is a blog where I will be sharing my hobbies, projects and anything I want to share really...
+This blog is where I can share my 🌟hobbies, 📚projects and 🧐thoughts really...

-If you want to reach out check out any of my social links on the home page otherwise I hope you have a blessed day!

 ### my hobbies include ✨
 - 💻 programming
 - 🏋️ weight lifting
 - 📷 photography & 📽️ videography